-July 10, 1996
+July I 0, 1996

-SUB JECT: Leave Which Qualifies as Leave under the Federal Family and Medical Care Leave Act (FMLA) and California Family Rights Act (CFRA) On (date) , we were notified of your need to take leave due to: the bir rth of your child, or the placement of a child with you for adoption or foster care; or a serio ous health condition that makes you unable to perform the essential functions of your job; a serio to prov ous health condition affecting your $\square$ spouse, $\square$ child, $\square$ parent, for which you are needed vide care.
-You conti notified nue until us that you need this leave beginning on and that you expect leave to about (date) FML a right a right the sequive from the company the c A/CFRAnt under to above. ame contained job leave.
-It continuation A/CFRA vised that your need to take leave is for an FMLA/CFRA qualifying excuse, and a leave will run concurrently with your leave.
-Pursuant to the FMLA/CFRA, you have the FMLA/CFRA for up to 12 weeks of unpaid leave in a 12-month period for the reasons Also, your health benefits must be maintained during any period of unpaid leave under aditions as if you continued to work, and you must be reinstated to the same or an o with the same pay, benefits, and terms and conditions of employment on your return If you do not return to work following FMLA/CFRA leave for a reason other than: (1) ion, recurrence, or onset of a serious health condition which would entitle you to a leave; or (2) other circumstances beyond your control, you may be required to reimburse are of health insurance premiums paid on your behalf during your FMLA/CFRA leave.
-This is to info orm you that: 1.
-The re equested leave $\square$ will $\square$ will not be counted against your annual FMLA/CFRA leave ment.
-2. If requare not will will not be required to furnish medical certification of a serious health condition. aired, you must furnish certification by, (must be at least 15 days after you tified of this requirement) or we may delay the commencement of your leave until the cation is submitted.
+SUBJ ECT: Leave Which Qualifies as Leave under the Federal Family and Medical Care Leave Act (FMLA) and California Family Rights Act (CFRA) On , we were notified of your need to take leave due to: D the birth of your child, or the placement of a child with you for adoption or foster care; or D a serious health condition that makes you unable to perform the essential functions of your job; or D a serious health condition affecting your \square spouse, \square child, \square parent, for which you are needed to provide care. notified us that you need this leave beginning on and that you expect leave to ue until about (date) FMLA a right listed the sa equiva from I the co be advised that your need to take leave is for an FMLA/CFRA qualifying excuse, and A/CFRA leave will run concurrently with your leave.
+Pursuant to the FMLA/CFRA, you have under the FMLA/CFRA for up to 12 weeks of unpaid leave in a 12-month period for the reasons above.
+Also, your health benefits must be maintained during any period of unpaid leave under me conditions as if you continued to wqrk, and you must be reinstated to the same or an alent job with the same pay, benefits, and terms and conditions of employment on your return eave.
+If you do not return to w rk following FMLA/CFRA leave for a reason other than: (1) ontinuation, recurrence, or onset of a serious health condition which would entitle you to A/CFRA leave; or (2) other circumstances beyond your control, you may be required to reimburse our share of health insurance premiums paid on your behalf during your FMLA/CFRA leave.
+This is s to inform you that: 1.
+The requested leave \square will \square will not be counted against your annual FMLA/CFRA leave entitlement.
+2. You \square will \square will not be required to furnish medical certification of a serious health condition.
+If required, you must furnish certification by, (must be at least 15 days after you are notified of this requirement) or we may delay the commencement of your leave until the certification is submitted.